xyproto/icostring/README.md

 The idea is that this can be used for quickly specifying a `favicon.ico` file when writing web applications in Go.

-Both a package that is useable from Go and a standalone `genico` command line utility are included.
+Both a package that is useable from Go and a standalone `icostring` command line utility are included.

 ### Quick installation

-For Go 1.17 or later:
+If Go 1.17 or later is installed, the latest version of the `icostring` utility can be installed with:

-    go install github.com/xyproto/icostring/cmd/genico@latest
+    go install github.com/xyproto/icostring/cmd/icostring@latest

 ### Example use